starfighterheavy/sftp-to-http/README.md

 sftp -i [keydirectory]/[keyname].pub -p 2222 foo@localhost
 ```

 To run a basic test, you can put the file `examples/test.txt`.
+It doesn't matter what the destination is, since the file will not be written to disk.

 ```
 put /[pathtoproject]/examples/test.txt /tmp/foo.txt